 Since bitcoin transaction fees are a based on the size of the transaction in bytes of data, the primary fee calculation that needs to be made is to determine the fee per byte, usually expressed as satoshis per byte.

 We start by querying several public bitcoin nodes and retrieving their estimated fee/byte for getting a confirmation.
 The nodes return estimated fee amounts based on the number of blocks for a confirmation.
-We record the amounts for confirmation in 1 through 7 blocks.
-Fees are higher for confirmation in 1 block vs 7 blocks with ranging fees in between.
+We record the amounts for confirmation in 3 through 200 blocks.
+Fees are higher for confirmation in 3 blocks vs 200 blocks with ranging fees in between.

-Edge defaults to a “Standard” fee setting which targets a confirmation between 2 to 5 blocks.
-The wallet chooses between the 2 through 5 block fee estimate based on the amount of bitcoin the user is trying to send.
-Higher amounts will send fees closer to the 2 block estimate, smaller amounts will send fees closer to the 5 block estimate.
+Edge defaults to a “Standard” fee setting which targets a confirmation between 5 to 30 blocks.
+The wallet chooses between the 5 through 30 block fee estimate based on the amount of bitcoin the user is trying to send.
+Higher amounts will send fees closer to the 5 block estimate, smaller amounts will send fees closer to the 30 block estimate.
 This is an attempt at lowering fees for smaller value transactions.
-As of this writing (2017-03-14) the current network fee estimates were as follows:

 Did you find it helpful?Send feedback